Visit Powis Castle, a National Trust castle and gardens in South Wales.

-A guided walk around the gardens of Powis Castle (Welshpool), in the company of the Head Gardner, to see the spring flowers was the promise made in the advert of the local paper.
+A guided walk around the gardens of Powis Castle (Welshpool), in the company of the Head Gardner to see the spring flowers was the promise made in the advert of the local paper.
 Having not been to Powis Castle before I felt that this would be a good excuse to visit so we could recommend it to our guests.
-Was it worth the twisty two hour journey from Gliffaes?
+Was it worth the twisty two-hour journey from Gliffaes?

-Very definitely, did we see any of the promised spring flowers?
-Well, we saw one daffodil, like the rest of the country the exceptionally cold winter has delayed the arrival of spring by about three weeks.
+Very definitely.
+Did we see any of the promised spring flowers?
+Well, we saw one daffodil – like the rest of the country, the exceptionally cold winter has delayed the arrival of spring by about three weeks.
 However, the lack of spring foliage and flowers meant we could see the garden laid bare and appreciate how the gardens have developed over the centuries and we had the added bonus of the famous yew hedges and tumps looking their very best.

 Powis Castle is a National Trust property on the outskirts of Welshpool right at the northern end of Powys and was once the seat of the Clive family (Clive of India).
 Both the castle and the gardens are open to visitors, with the castle being full of treasures brought back from India amongst other things.
-We did not venture into the castle but our hour and half tour around the gardens was excellent.
+We did not venture into the castle but our hour and a half tour around the gardens was excellent.
 The gardens reflect the changing fashions and grand visions of landscape gardeners over the last 300 years, all of which are visible in part to the visitor today.
-The most dramatic part is the series of 300 year old terraces stepping upwards to the castle which is perched on the top of a rocky outcrop.
+The most dramatic part is the series of 300-year-old terraces stepping upwards to the castle which is perched on the top of a rocky outcrop.
 Built into the terraces are an orangery, an aviary ( no birds in it now) and a balustrade complete with lead statues.
-The terraces trap the sun and protect from the prevailing winds resulting in micro climates in which the unusal plants and shrubs thrive.
+The terraces trap the sun and provide protection from the prevailing winds resulting in microclimates in which the unusual plants and shrubs thrive.
 The newest part of the garden has been planted on top of the old vegetable garden at the turn of the 20th century.
 Lady Herbert thought that vegetable gardens were vulgar and should not be visible from the castle and had it shifted and the unusually clipped ornamental apple trees that grow there now are something I have not seen before.